 Pawleys Island South Carolina is a year round fishery but the big tides we see in the spring , summer and fall months are something special!.
 Flood tide is a season begins sometimes as early as March if we have warm water temperatures.
 Most angler have been chomping at the bit all winter long.
-Warm water, longer days and lunar tides that flood the grass and fill up with happy Redfish.
+Warm water, longer days, big tides that flood the grass and fill up with happy Redfish.
 These large spring tides bring groups of tailing REDFISH looking to gorge themselves in the shallows.
-Feeding on fiddler crabs or anything else they may stir up as the root around in shallow water.
-Sight fishing for tailing Redfish is really a gift because there are only so many fishable days.
+Feeding mostly on fiddler crabs or anything else they may stir up as the root around in the shallow spartina.
+Sight fishing for tailing Redfish is really a special event because there are only so many fishable days each month.
 Optimal tides for my favorite flats must be a minim of 5.5 feet in height to flood most flats with wind direction and current having a major effect.
 A 5.7 – 5.9 is about perfect for the Pawleys Island area.
 With a short season and small windows we try and take full advantage of every fish able tide.
 For me, there’s something special about standing on a poling platform and gliding quietly across a flat hunting Redfish.

 Fly Fishing For Tailing Redfish